brown-cs111/result-processing/README.md

 For the testing map, a key should be the file name of a wheat/chaff and the value should be the score value of that wheat/chaff (if wheats/chaffs are not used to grade the assignment, leave an empty map for testing and make sure the wheats/chaffs are not included in the assignment's respective `pyret-assignments` branch).

+NOTE: The result processing script is writting in TypeScript, so for it to parse a Map from the `points.json` file, the Map must be an iterable object.
+In the following example, we use an array of arrays, where each inner array represents a key-value pair.

 ## Example Setup

 For example, for the following TA test suite `ta-tests.arr`: